irworkshop/accountability_datacleaning/R_campfin/mo/lobby/docs/mo_lob_reg.md

 ### Join

-For years prior to 2019, we can see that each `lob_id` responds to one lobbyist, so it's a unique id, which we can use to join the `mo_lob` and `mo_prin` dataframes.
+For years prior to 2019, we can see that each `lob_id` responds to one lobbyist, so it’s a unique id, which we can use to join the `mo_lob` and `mo_prin` dataframes.

 ``` r
 mo_prin_new <- mo_prin_new %>%